 Instantly rewarded by the sight of a man in a kilt striding up the main street.
 The kilt is inadvertently tucked into the back of his knickers.

-It's so brilliant I don't even care he's not being traditional.
+This is so brilliant I don't even care he's not being traditional.

 Oban is not what I was expecting.
 It is meaner, and larger.
 It has a disturbing amount of metered parking.
 There are no free toilets.